fengyingxin/MSc-Thesis/README.md

 ## Overview
 Two methods for 3D model edit with generative AI are presented here, including Image Control X-Mesh (`XMeshimg`) and Combination of X-Mesh and Text2Tex (`Combination`).
 They can produce high-quality 3D model edit results with geometric changes and texture creation.
 The proposed methods are especially suitable for low-fidelity inputs.

 Image Control X-Mesh is modified from [X-Mesh](https://github.com/xmu-xiaoma666/X-Mesh).
-Instead of text prompts, the method allows user to use image prompts to guide the edit.
+Instead of text prompts, the method allows the user to use image prompts to guide the edit.
 The results can better follow the user control and be more realistic.

 Combination of X-Mesh and Text2Tex takes advantage of both [X-Mesh](https://github.com/xmu-xiaoma666/X-Mesh) and [Text2Tex](https://github.com/daveredrum/Text2Tex).
 The edited geometry from [X-Mesh](https://github.com/xmu-xiaoma666/X-Mesh) is used as input for [Text2Tex](https://github.com/daveredrum/Text2Tex) to provide richer depth information.
 It can generate smoother and more detailed textures.

 <p align="center"><img src="Docs/overview.svg" width="90%"></p>

 ## Setup
-The code is tested on Ubuntu 20.04.6 LTS with a NVIDIA GPU with 24 GB RAM.
+The code is tested on Ubuntu 20.04.6 LTS with an NVIDIA GPU with 24 GB RAM.

 To run Image Control X-Mesh: